No spoilers are marked. You have been warned.

 - Tahani decides to make a massive anonymous donation to an opera company, which is already very nice of her, but then, Jason comes up with an even better idea.
 He and Tahani run up to random people on the street (some of whom are obviously struggling), and give them a few thousand dollars each.
 No questions asked, no strings, not even any explanation.
 Just going up to total strangers and offering them a huge wad of cash.
 They both have a great time doing this, and Jason explains to Tahani that, even though a few thousand is barely a drop in the bucket to her, that much money would've changed his whole life.
 This moves Tahani to (platonically) marry Jason, so she can share her fortune with him.

 - By the end of "A Fractured Inheritance," both Eleanor and Tahani have reconciled with Donna and Kamilah, respectively.
-Kamilah shares credit for her art installation with Tahani, who realizes that all of Kamilah's paintings are of pairs, symbolizing the two of them.
-Eleanor realizes her mother has genuinely changed, with a loving husband and daughter.
+Kamilah shares credit for her art installation with Tahani, who realizes that all of Kamilah's paintings are a symbol of how their parents always pitted the two of them against one another their whole lives and they bond over their shared resentment of them.
+Eleanor accepts that her mother has genuinely changed, with a loving husband and a stepdaughter, and makes Donna promise to cherish her new family.
 When Eleanor still feels emotionally scarred by her upbringing, Michael reveals the time she told Chidi she loved him.

 - A small moment in "Don't Let the Good Life Pass You By" - while giving Eleanor advice, Tahani assumes she and Eleanor were best friends in every Bad Place reboot, and Eleanor lets her believe it was true.